ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

     **Note:** If you are running this in VM, then instead of `localhost` you need to give the `IP-Address` of your vm.

+#### Update configuration (Optional steps)

+You need to update the configuration file `envizi-config.json` as per your environment.
+But this section is optional and proceed to next section.
+You can do it anytime later.

+1. Stop the app, by pressing `Ctrl + C`

+2. Update the configuration file as per the documentation [here](../..//50-developer/02-prepare-configuration-file).

+3. Start the app again by running the below command.

+    Ensure you have set the environment properties as mentioned in the previous section.

+    ```
+    python src/main.py
+    ```

 ## 3. Starting Frontend app (React.js-based)

 ### Prerequisites